-Holyrood.com is the website of Holyrood , Scotland’s fortnightly political and current affairs magazine that keeps Scottish politics informed with its award-winning and thought-provoking editorial.
+Holyrood is Scotland’s fortnightly political and current affairs magazine that keeps people informed with its award-winning and thought-provoking editorial.

-The magazine is read by the country’s key legislators, Scottish parliamentarians, civil servants, Scottish Government agencies, political parties, 32 local authority chief executives as well as individual departments within the councils, trade unions, health boards and trusts, educational organisations, voluntary organisations and non-governmental bodies.
+The award winning magazine of the year is read by the country’s key legislators, Scottish parliamentarians, civil servants, Scottish Government agencies, political parties, 32 local authority chief executives, as well as individual departments within councils, trade unions, health boards, educational organisations, voluntary organisations and non-governmental bodies.

-Holyrood is frequently quoted within the Scottish Parliament as a source of reliable information and political debate and is the most widely read publication amongst MSPs according to Ipsos MORI with them citing the magazine as being influential in their decision making.
+Holyrood is frequently quoted within the Scottish Parliament as a source of reliable information and political debate and according to Ipsos MORI is the most widely read publication amongst MSPs, with the magazine cited as being influential in their decision-making.

 Tel: 0131 285 1612

 Jenni trained a journalist in Brighton in 2011, where she was part of the team that set up local TV channel Latest TV.
 She covered arts and culture as well local news and politics for media including Latest TV, Brighton and Hove News and Culture24 before moving into communications for the adult social care department of a county council.
 She returned to Edinburgh in 2015 to work for Holyrood and focuses mainly on local government and justice, as well as providing regular analysis for the BBC and STV.